You may have heard of Lending Club and to help you decide whether or not to use them, I’ve written an extensive Lending Club review.

 Assuming you aren’t a skilled loan underwriter, you may keep selecting people with a good story but may end up shoveling money towards the worst risks possible.
 On this front, Rob informed me that investors can pick their own loans.
 But they can also use tools on the site that selects loans based on filters investors select.
 Mr. Garcia said that when investors use those tools, it doesn’t take much time at all to get a diversified portfolio of loans.

 Again, I feel very comfortable with peer-to-peer lending for borrowers, and Rob answered all my questions.
-For investors, there are more risks involved with Lending Club but a well diversified portfolio can make sure the burn is not as bad as the overall gain if a borrower defaults.
+For investors, there are more risks involved.

 This is not a simple investment and the risks are different than commonly perceived.
 For borrowers, this is a slam dunk.
 If you need money and you are paying high rates, Lending Club is a company I can endorse.
 But if you are looking for a “safe” way make 9% – don’t kid yourself.
 That’s because anytime you are offered rates that high, the risks are high as well.